-Additionally, the Headmaster will always be available to see individual or group work and will award merit stickers accordingly.
+Additionally, the Head of Prep School will always be available to see individual or group work and will award merit stickers accordingly.

 Commendation Certificates are awarded throughout the term on a 'Merit' basis.
 Any teacher may request that a child receives a Commendation Certificate at any time.
 Children who have worked hard, achieved good levels of attainment, behaved well or attained their personal targets etc. are eligible for an award, which will be presented during assembly.
-'EASY' Certificates are similarly awarded, recognising exemplary pastoral behaviour, whilst EcoOl certificates confirm outstanding contributions to either sustainability or outdoor learning.
+'EASY' Certificates are similarly awarded, recognising exemplary pastoral behaviour.

-The Headmaster keeps a record of awards made.
+The Head of Prep School keeps a record of awards made.
 These can be found in iSAMS \rightarrow Pupil Management \rightarrow Reward & Conduct.